-- Blood tests – helpful in determining infections such as mononucleosis
+- Blood tests – detect infections such as mononucleosis

 How are tonsil and adenoid diseases treated?

-Bacterial infections of the tonsils, especially those caused by streptococcus, are first treated with antibiotics.
-Sometimes, removal of the tonsils and/or adenoids may be recommended if there are recurrent infections despite antibiotic therapy and/or difficulty breathing due to enlarged tonsils and/or adenoids.
-Such obstruction to breathing causes snoring and disturbed sleep that leads to daytime sleepiness in adults and behavioral problems in children.
+Bacterial infections of the tonsils, especially those caused by Streptococcus, are treated with antibiotics.
+Sometimes, removal of the tonsils and/or adenoids may be recommended if there are recurrent infections despite antibiotic therapy or difficulty breathing due to enlarged tonsils or adenoids.
+Such obstruction to breathing can cause snoring and disturbed sleep that leads to daytime sleepiness in adults and behavioral problems in children.

 How to prepare for surgery

 - Talk to your child about their feelings.

 - Provide strong reassurance and support.

 - Promote the idea that the procedure will make them healthier.